 Education

-PhD in Architecture- Carleton University (ongoing)
+PhD in Architecture – Carleton University (2024)

 Post-Professional Master of Architecture, History and Theory of Architecture – McGill University (2013)